 Instagram Live Stories

-However, they decided they needed to do something to beat the competition, so now you can use this app to live stream right from your phone, almost exactly like Facebook live.
+Next up on the list is Instagram Live stories.
+You can use the app to live stream right from your phone, almost exactly like Facebook live.

 When should you use Instagram live stories over Facebook live video?
 When you have more Instagram followers than Facebook fans.

 That said, I believe you should take advantage of all the live streaming channels once you understand how they work.
 Getting yourself in front of various audiences helps you increase brand awareness, increase your traffic, and be seen as an authority in your field.

 Here’s Instagram’s official launch video which shows you how to use Instagram live:

 BONUS: Take a look at the most irresistible Instagram captions from the world of eCommerce, and understand why they work.